What Are Hemorrhoids?

 Fortunately, anal cancer is rare.
 But it always has to be considered as a possible cause of an anal lump or anal pain or bleeding.
 Careful examination by an experienced physician may be necessary to rule this out.

 Symptoms of bleeding, pain in the pelvis, change in bowel habit may be due to a low-lying rectal cancer.
-This needs to be diagnosed or excluded as a very early step in hemorrhoid management.
+This needs to be diagnosed or excluded as a very early step in patients thought to have hemorrhoids.

 What Makes Us Unique?